robertdown/biography-of-a-bipolar/_posts/2014-09-01-masochism-and-the-road-less-traveled.md

 ---
-title: Masochism and the Road Less Traveled
+excerpt: The path of least resistance.
+What an interesting thing.
+Water, electricity, basically everything takes it… so why can't I?
 ---

 The path of least resistance.
 What an interesting thing.
 Water, electricity, basically everything takes it… so why can’t I?

 From Merriam-Webster:
- **Masochism** – *enjoyment of pain : pleasure*
+ **Masochism** -- *enjoyment of pain : pleasure*
  *that someone gets from being abused or hurt.*

 Being diagnosed with Bipolar Disorder has been an interesting ride.
 Some days I feel like I can manage it better than others (I guess that’s part of the gig, right?).
 It definitely forced me to reconsider my career choice.
 I had struggled for years in determining what I wanted to do.
 I often bounced between being a nurse and working in the IT field.
 I even considered working in the healthcare IT field, but eventually came to the conclusion that I wanted to be solely in the medical field.
 As I was working through my pre-nursing classes I had the opportunity to travel to Brazil and spend a week traveling down the Rio Negro on a hospital boat aiding and learning from two surgeons and some nurses in treating various remote villages.
 It was a life changing experience in so many ways.
 I knew I didn’t just want to be a nurse, I wanted to be a doctor.
 But as my history has proven, I was a little indecisive.
 I continued my pre-nursing classes and when the time came to apply to nursing school I was not accepted (The school I was applying to had a very backwards admissions criteria – on paper I was a solid candidate.
 It was **very** backwards).
 But I took not being accepted as a definitive sign that medical school was where I was supposed to be.